 - Accessibility: We regret that our resident home, St. Stephen's Theater, requires climbing a flight of stairs and is therefore not accessible to patrons using a wheelchair.
 No elevator service is available.
 We are, however, able to accommodate patrons with early seating or other special needs – including our open captioning service available at select performances.
 When ordering tickets, please let us know how we can assist you.

 - Seating Charts: Our flexible theater is transformed to best suit the specific needs of each production, ensuring that every seat provides the best possible view of the action.
 Due to this flexible seating arrangement, we regret that we are unable to post seating charts at this time.

-- Parking: Lantern patrons are entitled to discounts at select nearly parking locations during specified hours. details
+- Parking: Lantern single ticket buyers are entitled to a discount at the nearby LAZ Parking garage during specified hours. details

 Pictured: Charlie DelMarcelle and Joanna Liao in A Midsummer Night's Dream (2011).
 Photo: Mark Garvin.

 (2009), David Ingram and Luigi Sottile in The Government Inspector